 What follows is an article written specifically on Parkinson’s that was written by Dr. Daniel Newman, M.D., N.D., M.S.O.M. and presented to a Parkinson’s support group in Portland, Oregon in October, 2009.
 For those who are attentive to initials that appear after people’s names, you may have already observed that Daniel Newman is a medical doctor, a naturopath doctor and an expert in Chinese medicine.
 What a powerful combination that is!

-I will air an interview with Dr. Newman next month on my weekly radio program.
-He has a wealth of experience working with persons who have the symptoms of Parkinson’s and other neurological conditions.
+Dr. Newman has a wealth of experience working with persons who have the symptoms of Parkinson’s and other neurological conditions.
 Dr. Newman reports evidence of recovery during the interview.
 He has a clinic in Vancouver, Washington where he sees Parkinson’s patients in addition to individuals with other chronic conditions.

 This is an insightful and exciting article.
 I encourage everyone with the symptoms of Parkinson’s to take the time to read it through to the end.